This easy and delicious vegan roasted red pepper pasta is absolutely a must make! The flavor of the roasted red peppers takes it to another level!

 - 1 8oz can tomato sauce

-- 1/2 cup canned coconut cream (can sub any non-dairy milk)
+- ½ cup canned coconut milk, get as much of the fatty cream as possible (can sub any non-dairy milk)

-- 1 tbsp cornstarch (sub with arrowroot powder)
+- 1 tablespoon cornstarch (sub with arrowroot powder)

 - pinch red pepper flakes (optional)